fictorial/CMPopTipView/README.rst

 CMPopTipView
 ============

+Note: Modified to take any generic UIView, instead of just text.

 An iOS UIView subclass that displays a rounded rect "bubble", containing a text message, pointing at a specified button or view.